 Special teams coach Jeff Schmedding said he was pleased with the kickoff and punt coverage units, “even with some new guys” seeing action.
 Schmedding added that the Eagles were close to breaking some big kickoff returns.
 “Now we just have to make it happen,” he said.

 Two extra points failed, however.
 The first was a “protection issue,” Schmedding said, and the second was simply a case of Adams dropping the ball after the snap.

 Five Big Sky teams are once again ranked in both major FCS top 25 polls.
 Eastern moved to No. 2 in both polls, behind two-time defending national champion North Dakota State.
 Montana State is third in both polls.
 Cal Poly is ranked 10th by the coaches and 12th by the Sports Network.
 Montana moved to 13th in the Sports Network Poll and to 18th in the Coaches’ Poll.
 Northern Arizona fell to 22nd in the Sports Network and 24th in the Coaches’ Poll.
 Only the CAA with six ranked teams has more ranked than the Big Sky. … Northern Arizona senior running back Zack Bauman rushed for 71 yards in a 35-0 loss to Arizona.
 Bauman upped his career total to 3,747 yards, 11th on the Big Sky’s all-time list.
-He is one yard behind Idaho’s Sherriden May, who rushed for 3,748 yards from 1991-94. … Portland State had 672 yards of total offense in its win over Eastern Oregon, the 10th-most in school history. … ISU and former Eastern coach Mike Kramer can move into sole possession of fourth place on the Big Sky’s all-time victories list with a win on Saturday.
+He is one yard behind Idaho’s Sherriden May, who piled up his rushing yards from 1991-94. … Portland State had 672 yards of total offense in its win over Eastern Oregon, the 10th-most in school history. … Idaho State and former Eastern coach Mike Kramer can move into sole possession of fourth place on the Big Sky’s all-time victories list with a win on Saturday.
 He is currently tied for fourth with 80 wins.
 Northern Arizona’s Jerome Souers is third on the list with 84.